jaimiles23/jobboard_visitor/README.md

 # Jobboard Visitor

 ## Purpose
 This program facilitates job searching by systematically opening job boards from a priority-based queue.
-Jobboard queue priority is stored in `jobboard_info.xlsx` with other relevant information.
+Jobboards are stored in `jobboard_info.xlsx` with other relevant information.

 ## Motivation